ibm-ecosystem-engineering/roks-cpd-wa-wd/roks-cpd-wa-wd-guide/docs/install-watsonx-Assistant.md

 # Installing watsonx Assistant

-We will need to do 2 pre-install steps: setting up multicloud gateway and installing serverless knative eventing.
-Then we can install watsonx Assistant using our cpd-cli
+You will need to do 2 pre-install steps: setting up multicloud gateway and installing serverless knative eventing.
+Then you can install watsonx Assistant using our cpd-cli

 **Note:** When running cpd-cli commands, you'll have to be in the extracted directory where the cpd-cli package exists.
 We extracted this in a previous step.